-This Community tool how-to covers the basics of how to access the App Store from the Modeler and provides examples of how to add a widget and a module to your application.
+This Mendix community tool how-to covers the basics of how to access the App Store from the Desktop Modeler and provides examples of how to add a widget and a module to your application.

 This how-to will teach you how to do the following:

 - Install content from the App Store via the Modeler